-All the candidates in Loughborough endorse the 'Nolan principles' which are the basis of the ethical standards expected of public office holders.
+All the candidates endorse the 'Nolan principles' which are the basis of the ethical standards expected of public office holders.

 These are Selflessness, Integrity, Objectivity, Accountability, Openness, Honesty and Leadership

 Why I Am Standing I spent most of my working life teaching Physics in Comprehensive schools in and around Nottingham and Loughborough.
 I still do some teaching but as a personal tutor.
 I also run classes on practicing mindfulness and meditation.
 I joined the Loughborough Green Party eight years ago.